Harbeylefty/Image-Processing-Pipeline/README.md

 ## Features

 * **Event-Driven Architecture:** Processing is automatically triggered by image uploads to Amazon S3.
-* **Serverless Compute:** All processing logic is handled by AWS Lambda functions (Python 3.12).
+* **Serverless Compute:** All processing logic is handled by AWS Lambda functions
 * **Workflow Orchestration:** AWS Step Functions manages the multi-step processing workflow, including error handling, state transitions, and notifications.
-* **Image Validation:** Validates uploaded files against supported image formats (e.g., JPG, PNG).
+* **Image Validation:** Validates uploaded files against supported image formats (JPG, PNG, JPEG).
 * **Automated Thumbnail Generation:** Creates multiple thumbnail sizes (e.g., 100x100, 640x480) using the Pillow library (via Lambda Layer).
 * **Comprehensive Metadata Extraction:**
     * Basic image properties (dimensions, format, filesize, color mode) via Pillow (via Lambda Layer).
     * Content-based labels and confidence scores using Amazon Rekognition.
 * **Persistent Metadata Storage:** Stores original image references, thumbnail S3 locations, and all extracted metadata in an Amazon DynamoDB table.
-* **Notifications:** Uses Amazon SNS to send human-readable notifications (e.g., to an email address) upon successful completion or failure of the processing workflow, using a single topic with message attributes to differentiate status.
+* **Notifications:** Uses Amazon SNS to send human-readable notifications (to an email address) upon successful completion or failure of the processing workflow, using a single topic with message attributes to differentiate status.
 * **API for Status Check:** An HTTP API endpoint built with Amazon API Gateway allows querying the processing status and metadata of any image by its filename.
-* **Infrastructure as Code (IaC):** The entire cloud infrastructure is defined in an AWS SAM template (`template.yaml`) for automated, repeatable deployments.
+* **Infrastructure as Code (IaC):** The entire cloud infrastructure is defined in an AWS SAM template (`template.yml`)

 ## Architecture